-These spiders are closely related to orb-web spiders and are commonly known as Tent spiders or Tent-building spiders.
-The tent-web could be
+These spiders are closely related to orb-web spiders and are commonly known

 considered as a primitive orb-web.

-The tent shaped web is made of non-sticky,
+The tent shaped web is made of non-sticky, closely woven threads.
+The

-closely woven threads.
-The distinctive webs are not easily recognized as orb-webs
+distinctive webs are not easily recognized as orb-webs because they are woven on

-because they are woven on a horizontal pane with a network of supporting threads
+a horizontal pane with a network of supporting threads above them.
+These spiders

-above them.
-These spiders often live in colonies.
+often live in colonies.

 With a few exceptions these spiders are small.
 Some species are communal; if